eccelerators/SimStm/README.rst

  random tvar $minvar $maxvar
  random tvar 0 10

-Generates a random number greater or equal to the min value given and less than the maximum number given.
+The ``random`` instruction generates a random number greater or equal to the min value given and less than the maximum number given.

 Seed